wazo-platform/wazo-doc/source/administration/fax/fax.rst

 When a fax will be received, the system command ``lp -d office <faxfile>`` will be executed.

 The ``convert_to_pdf`` option is optional and defaults to 1.
 If it is set to 0, the TIFF file will not be converted to PDF before being printed.

-.. warning:: You need to have cups server somewhere in you network.
+.. warning:: You need a CUPS server set up somewhere on your network.

 Using the mail backend
 ^^^^^^^^^^^^^^^^^^^^^^

 By default, a mail backend named ``mail`` is defined.
 You can define more mail backends if you want.
 Just look what the default mail backend looks like.

 Using the log backend
 ^^^^^^^^^^^^^^^^^^^^^

 There's also a log backend available, which can be used to write a line to a file every time a fax is received.

 Fax detection
 =============

 XiVO **does not currently support Fax Detection**.
-A workaround (*for DAHDI trunk only*) is described in the :ref:`fax-detection` section.
+A workaround *for DAHDI trunk only* is described in the :ref:`fax-detection` section.